Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/17-install-prerequisites/05-codespaces.md

 pagination_next: create-azure-services
 ---

-# Load the workshop in GitHub Codespaces
+# Load the workshop

+We're going to load the workshop using GitHub Codespaces.
 GitHub Codespaces is a cloud-based development environment that allows you to code from anywhere.
-It's a great way to get started with the workshop.
 Follow these steps to create a codespace.

 1. Navigate to the [Contoso New Patient App](https://github.com/newpatiente2e/Contoso-New-Patient-App) repo and click the **Code** button, then select **Codespaces**.
 1. If prompted, select the smallest size VM to use for the codespace.
 As at Feburary 2023, this will be 2 vCPUs and 4GB of RAM.